 Our approach to pelvic health

-Every Winuk Pelvic Health patient will receive the level of attention and evidence-based care necessary to alleviate their symptoms and maintain long-term results.
+Whether in-person in our Mount Kisco, NY office, or via a virtual visit, every Winuk Pelvic Health patient will receive the level of attention and evidence-based care necessary to alleviate their symptoms and maintain long-term results.
 And they will receive that care without ever feeling rushed to tell their story.
 They will be given the time needed to thoroughly evaluate their current complaints and how those complaints came to be.
 They will be heard and seen as a whole person, not just a symptom or a body part.
+WPH patients receive more than treatment … they gain a partner in their health care journey.

 Meaningful relationships and evidence-based treatments